 If your Store has a currency enabled for which you have not specified a price, FastSpring automatically converts the price from the default currency (usually USD) to the currency used by the visitor.
 For example, suppose EUR is enabled, but the price is provided only in USD.
 Visitors in Europe will see prices that are converted from USD.
 Note that any tax is added first and the conversion is performed second.

 Similarly, if GBP is enabled and the price is set in GBP, visitors in the UK see the specified price in GBP.
 If GBP is enabled, but the price is not set in GBP, visitors in the UK will see a price in GBP that has been converted from USD on the fly.

 - If the product has a price defined in the currency used by the customer's country, that price will be displayed on the store.

 - If the product has no price defined in the customer's currency, currency conversion will occur automatically.
-If the Store's default currency is one of the major currencies below:
+If the currency to convert to (the customer's currency) is one of the major currencies listed here: